-The observations that GLP-1R agonists including exendin-4 may play a role in islet neogenesis or differentiation have engendered considerable interest and excitement given the potential of these actions to enhance b-cell function in subjects with Type 2 diabetes.
-Furthermore, the possibility that GLP-1 receptor activation may enhance b-cell mass in patients with Type 1 diabetes is also under active investigation, in a NIH sponsored clinical trial.
+The observations that GLP-1R agonists including exendin-4 may play a role in islet neogenesis or differentiation based on observations from multiple preclinical studies have engendered considerable interest and excitement given the potential of these actions to enhance b-cell function in subjects with Type 2 diabetes.
+Furthermore, the possibility that GLP-1 receptor activation may enhance b-cell mass in patients with Type 1 diabetes is also under active investigation.

 GLP-1 receptor signaling, cell survival and apoptosis